Your Biggest Compliance Risk Is the One You Don’t See Coming

 Providers Are Being Fined for Skipping SRAs

 These are real enforcement actions from the U.S. Department of Health and Human Services Office for Civil Rights (OCR).
-Every single one involved failing to complete a proper Security Risk Assessment (SRA) and the penalties were severe.
+Every single one involved failing to complete a proper Security Risk Analysis (SRA) and the penalties were severe.

-Is a Security Risk Assessment required by law or just recommended?
+Is a Security Risk Assessment required by law

 Required.